Back to Ike's Accordions Home page

 Checking it out

-First check all the tone switches to see if they work.
-Listen for notes that play all the time whether a key is pressed or not.
 Play all the keys and buttons in both bellows directions, on all tone switch settings, and listen for reed problems.
 If the notes sound funny, it is likely to need a complete reed overhaul.
 This is the most expensive repair.
-If something is rattling inside, likely it needs a reed job, as the stuff that holds the reeds in place, the reed-wax, has given way, and the reeds are falling loose.

 The second most expensive repair is usually bellows work.
 Repairing the bellows is often only a temporary solution, and new bellows are often needed.
 Air leaks, however, can come from a number of places besides the bellows, and those repairs are usually much less costly.
 For instance, the bellows frame gasket can be leaking.
 A musty odor can warn of corrosion on the metal parts including the reeds, caused by storing the accordion in a damp place.
 Mold can also cause the bellows to need replacing when the accordion dries out, as the materials will shrink and dry-rot.
-As of today, new bellows cost anywhere from $400 to $1000, with the usual cost $550, and are custom made.

 Accordion specifications, sizes, etc.